youssefkhadragy/Face-Detection-Program/README.md

 # Face-Detection-Program
-This is a face detection program written in python that utilizes Haar Cascade Object Detection algorithm.
+This is a face detection program written in python that utilizes Haar Cascade Object Detection algorithm.\
-To run the program open the FaceDetection.py in IDLE python IDE and press F5.
+To run the program open the FaceDetection.py in IDLE python IDE and press F5.\
+**<ins>NOTE:</ins> openCV library is required to run this program.**